Tubbz-alt/Pharmacopedia/README.md

 # Requirements
-PharmaPy requires Python 3.6 and the `OS`, `SYS`, and `Warning` modules.
+PharmaPy requires Python 3.6 and the `os`, `sys`, and `warning` modules.
 The script can be executed via Bash shell script or command line interface.

 The design of this script makes the following assumptions:
 - Drug name should appear and be sorted exactly as shown in input data set